Initial Coin Offering (ICO) Explained [2023]

 The usual recourse for a firm seeking to get off the ground is seed capital from venture capitalists and/or angel investors.
 This isn’t easy to manage, and not every developer has the requisite sales, marketing, or networking skills to persuade investors.

 Even if they do, the VC route has major pitfalls.
 For one thing, venture capitalists require an outsized amount of control in the company, and tend to make decisions purely based on enriching themselves.
-In some cases, they’re outright predatory and .
+In some cases, they’re outright predatory and can be horrible to deal with.

 As such, an ICO gives a project team to bypass these traditional early investors and go directly to the public.
 Some, perhaps questionably, choose to combine the models, letting VCs in early at lower prices and then carrying out an ICO at a higher rate.